-The US stock market, as measured by the S&P 500 Index (S&P, see the chart below), finished the month of August +2.70% above the BLUE LINE, down from +5.00% above the BLUE LINE at the end of July.
-We continue to categorize the primary trend as Neutral primarily due to price behavior remaining within what we believe to be a sideways trend.
+The US stock market, as measured by the S&P 500 Index (S&P), finished the month of August 13.2% above the Blue Line, compared to 8.2% at the end of July.

 Chart courtesy of StockCharts.com